tygcrawford/.dotfiles/README.md

 ### Color

 Next we can navigate to the "Colors" tab to set the terminal's theme.
-There are plenty of good default ones you can try out but if none of those are what you're looking for [Dracula]() and [Catppuccin]() are popular ones you can download.
+There are plenty of good default ones you can try out but if none of those are what you're looking for [Dracula](https://github.com/dracula/iterm) and [Catppuccin](https://github.com/catppuccin/iterm) are popular ones you can download.

+Just `cd ~/Downloads/` then `git clone <repository>`.
+After that go to the "Colors" tab again and use the drop-down to import the `<theme>.itermcolors` file.

 ### Transparency